gadimbaylisahil/devdocs/docs/coursera/understanding-financial-markets.md

 - [Net Present Value](https://www.investopedia.com/terms/n/npv.asp) - simple rule when investing in projects to calculate net present value and invest in positive ones

+### Calculation of annual returns

+Let's go over an example:

+Price of gold in 1975: 25$
+Price of gold in 2016: 1000$

+Over 45 year period, what is the average annual returns on initial investment?

+`25 * (1 + Annual Returns)^45 = 1000`